Athlon007/ActualMop/README.md

 ## Support

 Like this mod?
-Consider buying me a beer :)
+Consider buying me a pizza :)

 [PayPal](https://www.paypal.me/figurakonrad)